Denis Johnson: Career

 Johnson published his first book, a collection of poetry titled The Man Among Seals, in 1969 at the age of 19.
 He earned a measure of acclaim with the publication of his first novel, Angels, in 1983.
+In 1979, the Arizona Commission on the Arts and Humanities awarded him a fellowship, and he taught creative writing at the state prison in Florence, Arizona, from 1979 to 1981.
+This life-changing experience, in particular his work with two death-row inmates, impelled Johnson to finish Angels, a novel he had started years before.

+The Stars at Noon (1986), a spy thriller, follows an unnamed American woman during the Nicaraguan Revolution of 1984.
+It was adapted into the 2022 film Stars at Noon by director Claire Denis, starring Joe Alwyn and Margaret Qualley.

+Tree of Smoke won the 2007 National Book Award for Fiction and was a finalist for the 2008 Pulitzer Prize for Fiction.
+It takes place during the Vietnam War, spanning the years 1963–70, with a coda set in 1983.
+In the novel, we learn the history of Bill Houston, a main character in Johnson's first novel Angels, the latter novel set in the early 1980s.

-He came to prominence in 1992 with the short story collection Jesus' Son, which included vignettes originally published in The New Yorker, inspired by Isaac Babel’s book Red Cavalry.
+Johnson came to prominence in 1992 with the short story collection Jesus' Son, which included vignettes originally published in The New Yorker, inspired by Isaac Babel's book Red Cavalry.
+The first story "Car Crash While Hitchhiking" was published in The Paris Review.
 In a 2006 New York Times Book Review poll, Jesus' Son was voted one of the best works of American fiction published in the last 25 years.
 It has been variously described as: seminal, legendary, transcendent, a classic, and a masterpiece.
 It was adapted into the 1999 film of the same name, which starred Billy Crudup.
 Johnson has a cameo role in the film as a man who has been stabbed in the eye by his wife.

-The Stars at Noon (1986), a spy thriller, follows an unnamed American woman during the Nicaraguan Revolution of 1984.
-It was adapted into the 2022 film Stars at Noon by director Claire Denis, starring Joe Alwyn and Margaret Qualley.

-Tree of Smoke won the 2007 National Book Award for Fiction and was a finalist for the 2008 Pulitzer Prize for Fiction.
-It takes place during the Vietnam War, spanning the years 1963–70, with a coda set in 1983.
-In the novel, we learn the history of Bill Houston, a main character in Johnson’s first novel Angels, the latter novel set in the early 1980s.

 Train Dreams, originally published as a story in The Paris Review in 2002, was published as a novella in 2011 and was a finalist for the 2012 Pulitzer Prize for Fiction.
 However, for the first time since 1977, the Pulitzer board did not award a prize for fiction that year.

 Johnson's plays have been produced in San Francisco, Chicago, New York, and Seattle.
 He was the Resident Playwright of Campo Santo, the resident theater company at Intersection for the Arts in San Francisco.
 In 2006 and 2007, Johnson held the Mitte Chair in Creative Writing at Texas State University in San Marcos, Texas.
 Johnson also occasionally taught at the Michener Center for Writers at the University of Texas at Austin.